Privatix/privatix/.github/ISSUE_TEMPLATE.md

 **Actual behavior:** [What actually happens]

-**Reproduces how often:** [What percentage of the time does it reproduce?]
+**How often reproduced:** [What percentage of the time does it reproduce?]

 ### Versions

+Version: [version goes here]

-You can get this information from the settings page of the GUI application.
+You can get this information from:
+- the settings page of the GUI application
+- `dappctrl -version` command via CLI

 ### Environment